aru-py/programmer-colemak/README.md

 # Usage

-### Linux
+## Linux
 The quickest and safest way to get up and running is by executing `curl api.aru.ai/keyboard | sh`.
 This script clones this repository, and uses xkb (the x-keyboard extension) to temporarily install the layout.
 This should work with most desktops using the X-Window System (e.g. not Wayland).
 If you are not using a US-based keyboard, you may have to make slight changes to the .xkb file.
 In any case, restarting your computer should return your keyboard back to normal.

 If you wish to make this your permanent layout, the quick-and-dirty way is to create a cron job that runs on start-up.
 The “canonical” way differs based on your operating system.
 If you wish to read more about XKB, [this guide](https://www.charvolant.org/doug/xkb/html/index.html) should be more than enough.

-### Windows
+## Windows
 If you want to simply try out this layout, run the `programmer-colemak.ahk` script.
 The drawbacks to this approach is that it may not work in some applications (such as powershell) and that the control and caps lock keys will not be modified.
-If you want to be able to use this layout as if it were native, install `programmer_cokemak.sk` with Sharpkeys, which will modify the registry. **This has the potential to incorrectly map your keyboard, so proceed with caution**.
+If you want to be able to use this layout as if it were native, install `programmer_cokemak.sk` with Sharpkeys, which will modify the registry. **This has the potential to incorrectly map your keyboard, so proceed with caution!**

+# Contributing
+There are a few bugs that need to be fixed in Linux (see issues) as well as support for macOS devices.
+If you would like to help, please open a pull request!